Best Vercel Analytics Alternatives

 Why Users Switch from Google Analytics (GA4)

-• No AI insights or recommendations
+• No AI insights or automated recommendations leaves you with basic data that requires manual interpretation.

-• No funnel, flow, or advanced analysis
+• No funnel, flow, or advanced analysis capabilities limit understanding of user journeys and conversion paths.

 Best Alternatives to Google Analytics (GA4)